nava2105/soce_scraper/README.md

 ## Usage
 Once the application is up and running, you can interact with the system by:
+### For extracting procedures:
 - Selecting the start and end dates for the data extraction.
 - Choosing the type of procurement process.
+- Submitting the form to generate and download the corresponding Excel file.

+### For extracting contract administrators (Only on procedure with state: Contract Execution, Finished, In Receipt or Unilaterally Finished):
+- Submit an Excel file in witch one column must have the links to the procedures similar to the result of the procedure extraction.
 - Submitting the form to generate and download the corresponding Excel file.

 ### License